California senate suspends three lawmakers in criminal probes

 “What we’re doing is incentivizing bad behavior with this resolution,” Anderson said.

-Reporting by Laila Kearney; Writing by Cynthia Johnston; Editing by Scott Malone, James Dalgleish and Gunna Dickson
+Additional reporting by Dan Whitcomb; Writing by Cynthia Johnston; Editing by Scott Malone, James Dalgleish, Gunna Dickson and Diane Craft